iohnvanq/edge-cps-resilience-testbed/docs/DEFINITIONS.md

 ## Reconnection detection

-Reconnection is recognised only when the MQTT client has re-established its session and successful publish or subscribe traffic has resumed.
+Reconnection is recognised only when the MQTT client has re-established its session and successful publish or subscribe traffic has resumed normally.
 A brief link return without restored message flow is not counted as recovery.

 ## Stable recovery